Chopta Tungnath Chandrashila Trek 2026: Ultimate Guide to World's Highest Shiva Temple & Panoramic Himalayan Summit | TourMyHoliday

 The Chopta Tungnath Chandrashila trek isn't just a hike – it's a rejuvenating retreat where spirituality meets spectacle.
 In 2026, let TourMyHoliday craft your perfect escape with tailored packages, expert guides, and seamless bookings.

-chopta chandrashila trek
+chopta chandrashila trek in winter

 Birdwatching and Wildlife in Chopta